santpa987/meetdoc/README.md

-# meetdoc.santosh.github.io
+MeetDoc is a simple web application to block the doctor's appointments.
-MeetDoc is a web application to block the doctor's appointments
+Used with basic html, CSS, Javascripts in the front end and REST service for the backend.